Do you need to be paying sales tax? Check out our nexus calculator.

 Understanding Sales Tax Exemption Certificates

-Sales tax exemption always requires verification and typically only applies to groups like nonprofit organizations, educational institutions, churches and charities, and government groups.
+Sales tax exemption always requires verification and it typically only applies to groups like nonprofit organizations, educational institutions, churches and charities, and government groups.
+But not always.
 Other sales tax exemption certificates apply to resellers and specific types of businesses based on the way they use the items they purchase.
-Sales tax exemptions vary by state, so a business with nexus in multiple states may have to navigate different exemptions.
-Businesses are responsible for understanding their tax exemption status and keeping a current exemption certificate.
-If a certificate is expired or misused, the company or group could be responsible for paying the state's lost sales tax.

 Common Sales Tax Exemptions

-• Nonprofit and government exemptions.
 The most common type of sales tax exemption certificate is for nonprofit and government organizations.
-The idea is that these groups do good for the community and don’t need to cut into their budgets to pay sales tax.
-Qualifying for an exemption certificate varies by state.
-In many states, organizations must be designated as charitable 501(c) 3 or 501(c)4 organizations, which is a separate process from securing an exemption certificate.
+The rationale is that these groups do good for the community and don’t need to cut into their budgets to pay sales tax.

-• Resale certificates.
-Businesses that resell items or materials to make new items can get a resale certificate, which exempts them from paying sales tax on items they plan to resell or rent.
+Businesses that resell items or materials to be used to make new items can get a resale certificate, which exempts them from paying sales tax on items they plan to resell or rent.
 The idea is that the end consumer will pay the sales tax.
-To get a resale certificate, the reseller must register with a state’s tax agency and apply for the certificate by providing specific business information.

-• Manufacturing exemptions.
 Many states offer sales tax exemptions to manufacturers, meaning these businesses don’t have to pay sales tax on the purchase of machinery, equipment, or manufacturing supplies.
 In these instances, the goods purchased are essential to creating new items.
-Each state can have its own definition of manufacturing, which impacts what businesses can apply for the exemption and what purchases are included.

-• Agricultural exemptions.
 Another industry that is commonly exempt from sales tax is agriculture.
 In many states, agricultural products and supply purchases don’t require sales tax.
-Because there is much room for interpretation in many states, what exactly qualifies for tax exemption can vary dramatically between states.

 State-Specific Requirements